-What is the Destination Broadway® summer workshop program?
+What is the Destination Broadway Summer Program?

 Why is this course being offered to young people ages 8-18?

-Where are the Classes held?
+Where are the Destination Broadway 2020 Classes held?

 My son or daughter will most likely never go to Broadway or even pursue a career in the performing arts.
 Is there still a benefit to this course?

 Absolutely!
 The skills essential to success as a performing artist are the same skills essential to success in life.
 One-on-one communications, successful job interviews, speaking to a group, setting goals, developing a strong work ethic, making great 1st impressions, and presenting a positive image are all essential life-skills.
-This workshop teaches those life-skills using performing arts as a vehicle.
+This workshop teaches those life-skills using the performing arts as a vehicle.

 What about meals?